Winning the Spiritual Battle

 The weapon of unityIsaiah 17:1-19:25

-Next year at the Leadership Conference 2018, we will, once again, have the privilege of welcoming thousands of Christian leaders from all around the world.
+Every year at our Leadership Conference at the Royal Albert Hall in London, we have the privilege of welcoming thousands of Christian leaders from all around the world (see https://alpha.org/lc19/).
 There is something very powerful about leaders from numerous countries coming together in worship and unity of purpose.
 The prophet Isaiah foresees this kind of unity.

 He continues to prophesy against those who have ‘forgotten God your Saviour’ (17:10).
 He declares God’s judgment against Damascus, Cush and Egypt.